 We have invested a significant amount of energy and resources into these brands over a number of decades to create the reputation they have today.

-We will be looking at the possibility of continuing production of these local brands here in New Zealand
+We will look at the possibility of continuing to make these local brands here in New Zealand

-With this in mind, we will be looking at the possibility of continuing production of these local gems here in New Zealand through a third party manufacturer, ensuring they meet the quality expected from consumers and fans.
+With this in mind, we will look at the possibility of continuing to make these local gems here in New Zealand through a third party manufacturer.
+It’s important to recognise that any potential third party manufacturer would need to meet our global quality standards – we won’t compromise on taste or quality.

 Still have a question?
 Visit our FAQs to find out more.FAQs